Experienced Construction Law Counsel In South Florida

 - Building on volatile land or sinkholes

 - Deterioration of the ground or uneven grade

 If a commercial property owner or a homeowner discovers construction defects during or after construction, they may have relief to help cover these expenses.

 Malpractice And Fraud

 Many construction issues may arise from negligence or incompetence.
 Still, serious defects may qualify as construction fraud if the contractor knew about the problem and knowingly attempted to cover it up.
 Additional remedies may be available if fraudulent actions are proven.

-If a professional, such as an architect, engineer, insurance company or real estate breaker did not uphold their field’s proper standard of practice, you might commence a malpractice claim against them.
+If a professional, such as an architect, engineer, insurance company or real estate broker did not uphold their field’s proper standard of practice, you might commence a malpractice claim against them.

-The Law Offices of Geoffrey D. Ittleman represent both commercial and residential property owners, contractors, building professionals and suppliers in a variety of construction disputes.
-Contact us to schedule a free evaluation with our Fort Lauderdale construction dispute attorney.
+The Law Offices of Geoffrey D. Ittleman represents commercial and residential property owners, contractors, building professionals and suppliers in a variety of construction disputes.
+Call our Fort Lauderdale office at 954-546-7441 or contact us online to schedule a free evaluation.